Program Description

 Bachelor of Arts

-Online Bachelor’s Degree Completion Programs
+Fully Online and Online Bachelor’s Degree Completion Programs

 Human Development

 Human Development is an interdisciplinary program that integrates theory and methodology from disciplines such as anthropology, biology, linguistics, psychology, and sociology.
 Students majoring in Human Development explore the processes and mechanisms underlying developmental change and stability across the lifespan, and the sociocultural and historical contexts in which development takes place.
-The program's curriculum equips students with basic understanding of major research findings and core concepts in human development, the ability to critically analyze and evaluate theoretical and practical issues in the field, and the skills to apply their learning to diverse communities outside the university.
+The program's curriculum equips students with an understanding of major research findings and core concepts in human development, the ability to critically analyze and evaluate theoretical and practical issues in the field, and the skills to apply their learning to diverse communities outside the university.
 The program strives to create an optimal learning community which values and fosters mutual learning and dialogue between and among students and faculty from diverse backgrounds.

 During the senior year, Human Development majors focus their studies in a specific area.
 Students may choose one of the Department's five concentrations: Early Childhood Development, Childhood Development, Adolescent Development, Adult Development and Gerontology, or Women's Development.
-In addition to taking 10-12 units related to their chosen concentration, all seniors complete the Department's the capstone course: Senior Research Seminar (HDEV 499).
-In HDEV 499 students propose a research project based on a literature review, and then carry out their independent research project.
+In addition to taking 10-12 units related to their chosen concentration, all seniors complete the Department's the capstone course: Senior Research Seminar (HDEV 499W).
+In HDEV 499W students propose a research project based on a literature review, and then carry out their independent research project.
 This advanced course enables students to pursue a specialized research topic in depth.

 Program Learning Outcomes